Grazen0/blog/posts/web-dev/best-vscode-extensions.md

 ## Variety is awesome!

 Visual Studio Code's extension marketplace is **huge**, and by that I mean absolutely **ENORMOUS**.
-Whether you wanna to build a web app, code a Python script, or completely obliterate your sanity with C++, VSCode most likely has just the extensions you need.
+Whether you wanna build a web app, code a Python script, or completely obliterate your sanity with C++, VSCode most likely has just the extensions you need.

 We're here to talk about [_web dev_](/posts/web-dev), though, aren't we?
-As you might expect, there's a huge plethora of handy extensions for all your web-dev-related shenanigans.
+As you might expect, the marketplace has a huge plethora of handy extensions for all your web-dev-related shenanigans.

 Here goes a list of my own pick!